-If you have a business but it is shut down for the foreseeable future, or want to get one started, now is a great opportunity to sharpen your business skills.
+If you have a business and you are looking to improve your bottom line, or you have been thinking about getting one started, now is a great opportunity to sharpen your business skills.
 There are a wealth of courses, classes, workshops and webinars online which are absolutely free (or very low cost).
-Here is a list of some of the largest, most comprehensive collections of learning materials that you can access to learn a new software, get better at ones you already use, learn the latest marketing techniques, and much more.
+Here is a list of some of the largest, most comprehensive collections of learning materials that you can access to learn new software, get better at ones you already use, learn the latest marketing techniques, and much more.

 This first link is a great jumping off point.
 As the name suggests, it is a central directory of just about all the (FREE) online coursework available from around the world.

-Class Central is a listing of online courses.
-We aggregate courses from many providers to make it easy to find the best courses on almost any subject, wherever they exist.
-We focus primarily on free (or free to audit) courses from universities, offered through massive open online course (MOOC) platforms.
-Whatever you are interested in learning, it is more than likely that our catalog includes a course that will meet your needs.
+Class Central is a listing of over 40,000 online courses.
+The courses are selected from many providers to make it easy to find the best programs on almost any subject, wherever they exist.
+The majority of courses are free, or free to audit.
+Whatever you are interested in learning, it is more than likely that this course catalog includes information that will meet your needs.

 More specific online resources:

-From Microsoft Office and email, to reading, math, and more—GCFLearnFree.org offers more than 200 topics, including more than 7,000 lessons, more than 1,000 videos, and more than 50 interactives and games, completely free.
+From Microsoft Office and email, to reading, math, and more—GCFLearnFree.org offers more than 200 topics, including more than 7,000 lessons, over 1,000 videos, and more than 50 interactive programs and games, all completely free.

 For both adults and kids.
-Created by experts, Khan Academy’s library of trusted, standards-aligned practice and lessons covers math K-12 through early college, grammar, science, history, AP, SAT, and more.
-It’s all free for learners and teachers.
+Created by experts, Khan Academy’s library of trusted, standards-aligned practice and lessons cover math K-12 through early college, grammar, science, history, AP, SAT, and more.
+It’s all free for both learners and teachers.

 Find over 150 courses, many from leading universities that will deepen your professional education.
 Topics include finance, technology, entrepreneurship and much more.

-Alison offers over 1000 free online courses across nine distinct categories.
-The types of courses across the categories include: Certificate Courses, Diploma Courses and Learning Paths.
+Alison offers over 1000 free online courses across nine distinct categories including: IT, Health, Language, Business, Sales & Marketing, Personal Development, etc. The types of courses across the categories include Certificate Courses, Diploma Courses and Learning Paths.

 Find free online courses, lectures, and videos from the best colleges in the country.
-Take online classes from schools like Yale, MIT and Stanford.
+Take online classes from schools like Yale, MIT, Stanford, Berkeley and Purdue.

 Open Yale Courses